dtolnay/semver-trick/README.md

 Most other types of breakage are not helped by this trick.
 A concrete example would be adding a new method to a widely used trait in your library.

+## Caveats

+* Not every breaking change may be mollified by this trick.
+See the [Limitations section](#Limitations) above.
+* Semver may not only be about the code, but also about dependencies.
+Major version bumps of public dependencies may imply major bumps of the library itself, which contradicts this trick.
+* If rustc or libstd required minimum version is bumped in "0.3", it also starts being a requirement for "0.2", which may not what "0.2" users expect.
+* The trick is not very compatible with offeting Long Term Support which may assume just backported fixes, not major changes camouflaged as minor changes by the trick.

 ## Other tricks

 Where the semver trick is not applicable, it can be possible to mitigate the